volodymyrhudyma/blog/content/blog/display-popup-on-browser-back-button-click.md

 tag:
   - JavaScript
 promote: false
-metaDescription: Learn how to display alert on browser back button click or page reload using an event that is designed specifically for this purpose.
+metaDescription: Learn how to display an alert when you click the back button in the browser or reload the page using an event specifically for this purpose.
 shareImage: /img/alert-in-browser.jpg
-teaser: When website users are asked to provide a lot of input, it is important to make sure that the data will not be lost if something unexpected happens.
-  One way to ensure that is to store the data somewhere (in the local storage, for example), so...
+teaser: When website users are asked to provide a lot of input, it is important to make sure that the data is not lost if something unexpected happens.
+One way to ensure this is to store the data somewhere (e.g. in the local storage), so that when the user leaves the page...
 date: 2021-04-18T08:34:47.843Z
 ---
-When website users are asked to provide a lot of input, it is important to make sure that the data will not be lost if something unexpected happens.
+When website users are asked to provide a lot of input, it is important to make sure that the data is not lost if something unexpected happens.

-One way to ensure that is to store the data somewhere (in the [local storage](/the-limitations-and-security-of-localstorage-in-javascript/), for example), so in case when the page is left - the data still persists on the next visit.
+One way to ensure this is to store the data somewhere (e.g. in the [local storage](/the-limitations-and-security-of-localstorage-in-javascript/)), so that when the user leaves the page - the data will persist on the next visit.

-But another way is to display a popup that warns user about losing the data when leaving the page.
+Another option is to display a popup that warns the user about the loss of the data when leaving the page.

-In this article we will learn how to display such popup using JavaScript.
+In this article we will learn how to display such a popup using JavaScript.

 ## Before Unload Event

 The **beforeunload** event is fired when the window, the document and its resources are about to be unloaded.

-It enables a web page to trigger a confirmation dialog asking the user if they really want to leave the page.
+It allows a web page to trigger a confirmation dialogue asking the user if they really want to leave the page.

-In case of the confirmation - the browser navigates to the new page, otherwise the navigation is cancelled.
+In case of confirmation - the browser navigates to the new page, otherwise the navigation is aborted.

-According to the specification - for a popup to be shown, we just need to call **preventDefault** on an en event, however one important thing to remember is that it doesn't work for all browsers.
+According to the specification - in order for a popup to be displayed, we just need to call **preventDefault** on an en event, however, one important thing to note is that it does not work for all browsers.

-In order to support all browsers, apart from calling **preventDefault**, we still have to:
+To support all browsers, in addition to calling **preventDefault**, we need to:

-* Assign string to **returnValue** of an event
+* Assign a string to **returnValue** of an event
 * Return a string from the event handler

-A while ago, this returned string was displayed in the confirmation dialogue, but now it is not in most browsers.
+Some time ago this returned string was displayed in the confirmation dialogue, but now it is not in most browsers.

-So, even if you return a custom message, most browsers would still show the default one that can't be changed.
+So, even if you return a custom message, most browsers would still display the default message which cannot be changed.

-Also, remember that you can't change the design of that modal, you always have to stick with the default one.
+Also remember that you can't change the design of this popup, you always have to stick with the default.

 ## The Example

-Let's write some code that listens to the **beforeunload** event and triggers a popup:
+Let's write some code that listens for the **beforeunload** event and triggers a popup:

 ```jsx
  useEffect(() => {